 Pollution, Flooding and Erosion

 Stormwater runoff contains metals, gasoline, sediment, pathogens, nutrients from our everyday activities.
-Recognized as a major threat to the health of Puget Sound, our communities are taking actions to assure that new development is built to minimize the damage, retrofit aging systems, and protect lands that provide extraordinary ecosystem benefits.
+Recognized as a major threat to the health of Puget Sound, we can all take actions to assure that new development is built to minimize the damage, retrofit aging systems, and protect lands that provide many ecosystem benefits.
 We all play a part in cleaner runoff.